What is the Unitary Patent?

 A free top-up search is now provided to applicants by the European Patent Office (EPO) to identify any earlier national rights in individual European Patent Convention (EPC) contracting states.
 The discovery of earlier national rights by this new service has the potential to change how applicants decide to validate their patents after grant - i.e. whether to obtain unitary patent protection or to validate in individual European patent contracting states via the classic validation route.
-This procedure builds on the top-up search provision already in place whereby EPO Examiners, before grant of the patent, search for any additional European prior art documents that were not discovered in the initial search performed.
+This procedure builds on the top-up search provision already in place whereby EPO Examiners, before grant of the patent, search for any additional European prior art documents that were not available when the initial search was performed.
 This service is being carried out for all applications in respect of which the examiner has triggered an intention to grant communication (Rule 71(3) EPC) on or after 1 September 2022.

 Prior art and earlier national rights